 Watch the Microsoft Kenya country manager make the announcement.

-Check out other stories making the news across Africa and Middle East region.
+Check out other stories making the news across Africa and the Middle East region.